Skip to main content

 E-Read Texas brings electronic books and audiobooks to Texans served by small community libraries in all parts of the state.
 E-Read Texas provides over 18,000 downloadable e-books and audiobooks and a mobile e-reader application that make it possible for all Texans served by public libraries to access e-books.

-The E-Read Texas collection primarily includes adult fiction and popular non-fiction and is most appropriate for an adult audience.
+The E-Read Texas collection mainly includes adult fiction and popular non-fiction.
+TSLAC makes this program available to eligible public libraries to opt into on a voluntary basis, and the content is primarily intended for an adult audience.

 Contact Us